Esodi/AirBnB_clone/README.md

     - Clone the repository to your local machine.
     - Navigate to the project directory.
-    - Run the command python interpreter.py to start the interpreter.
+    - Run the command `python3 console.py` to start the interpreter.

 How to Use